TomSmeets/fractal-toy/Notes.md

 * declarative immediate mode is a nice api on the user side.
-* declarative, with full state avaliable is nice on the library side
+* declarative, with full state available is nice on the library side

 Apis should be immediate mode, and ensure that the hot pathts are very fast.
 Either they use caching, or just pass ID's so that others can cache and request the data when needed.